Real estate sales can be a satisfying and lucrative career, but it is also highly competitive.

 3. Call to action.

-The top left of your page is your logo, but the top left needs to tell visitors what they need to do next.
-This is your “call to action,” where you lead them to the information they need to track you down and sell or buy a home.
+The top left of your page is your logo, but the top left needs to tell visitors what they need to do next in marketing this is your “call to action,” where you lead them to the information they need to track you down and sell or buy a home.
 The easier this is to find, the more likely you are to have the visitor use you as their realtor.

 5. Headings and subheadings.